zhanghai/Douya/README-en.md

 Most data are fetched from network while some of them are cached for offline.

 - Account system based on  Android `AccountManager`.
-- Volley with custom extensions for network requests.
+- Retrofit with custom extensions for network requests.
 - Gson for data model.
 - Glide for image loading.
 - DiskLRUCache with custom extensions for caching.